WE HONOR OUR "ALIVE INSIDE HEROES"

 This amazing Boy-scout raised money and gave Alive Inside "Memory Players" to elders with Dementia!

-INSPIRED ADULT DAY CARE-
+ANGEL ADULT DAY CARE-

 While filming "Alive Inside 2," we stumbled into the Williams Adult Day Center completely by accident.